theGreen-Coder/CARLA-Leaderboard-2.0/README.md

 Note that the results of models on Longest6 v2 are not directly comparable to the leaderboard 1.0 longest6 numbers.
 The benchmark can be found [here](leaderboard/data/longest6.xml) and the individual route files [here](leaderboard/data/longest6_split).
 Unlike the leaderboard 1.0 version, there are no modifications to the CARLA leaderboard code.
 Longest6 is a training benchmark, so training on Town 01-06 is allowed.

+### Common mistakes in benchmarking autonomous driving
+Benchmarking entire autonomous driving stacks is hard, and it is easy to get important subtle details wrong.
+Unfortunately, the literature is riddled with these methodological mistakes.
+As an attempt to improve this situation we have written a guide on [common mistakes in benchmarking](docs/common_mistakes_in_benchmarking_ad.md), for authors to avoid them and reviewers to catch them.

 ## Dataset
 We released the dataset we used to train the released model.
 Note that this dataset was generated with a slightly older version of PDM-Lite than we have in the repository.